wso2/docs-is/en/identity-server/5.10.0/docs/setup/logging-claims-in-audit-logs.md

     ```

     !!! note

         In the above configuration, you can define any claim available in
-        the `<http://wso2.org/claims>` dialect as a
+        the <http://wso2.org/claims> dialect as a
         `           LoggableUserClaim          ` .
 The **accountLocked** and
         **role** claims have been used here only as examples.

-3. Add the following configuration to the `deployment.toml` file to configure the `"LogUpdatedClaimsOnly"` property.
+3. Add the following configuration to `deployment.toml` file to configure the `"LogUpdatedClaimsOnly"` property.

    ```
    [event.default_listener.user_claim_audit_logger]